caltechlibrary/cold/presentations/presentation1.md

 # Development history

-- Multiple prototypes with differing implementation choices
+- Multiple prototyping, many differing implementations
-  - Python and PostgreSQL via Flask/ORM (abandoned)
+- Python and PostgreSQL via Flask/ORM (way too complicated)
-  - Go plus SQLite3 and browser side JavaScript
+- Go plus SQLite3 and browser side JavaScript (better but required JS browser side)
-  - Go, PostgreSQL+PostgREST and browser side JavaScript (abandoned)
+- Go, PostgreSQL+PostgREST and browser side JavaScript (seemed excessive for a "small" app)

-  - Dataset, SQLite3 and TypeScript middleware (three microservices)
+# Current Pilot

-- Currently running a pilot version based on Dataset, SQLite3 and TypeScript and middleware
+- Pilot based on Dataset, SQLite3 and (compiled) TypeScript
+  - JSON API microservice, defined by 88 lines of YAML
+- COLD UI and reports system
+  - approx. 4400 lines of TypeScript
+  - approx. 1000 lines of HTML/Handlebars markup

 # Role of prototyping

 - I used the prototypes as a sounding board for requirements and features
-- I incrementally worked towards a "production pilot" (current stage)
+- I worked incrementally towards a "production pilot"

-# My "Off the shelf" stack

-- [Deno](https://deno.org) compiles TypeScript to middleware executables
-- [Dataset](https://caltechlibrary.github.io/dataset) JSON API for managing objects
-- [SQLite3](https://sqlite.org) used as Dataset's storage engine
-- Shibboleth for campus single sign on

 # COLD is built as three services

 1. cold_api (datasetd, back end JSON API)
 2. cold (TypeScript middleware, web UI)
 3. cold_reports (TypeScript report runner service)

+# "Off the shelf" does the heavy lifting

+- [Deno](https://deno.org) compiles TypeScript to executables
+- [Dataset](https://caltechlibrary.github.io/dataset) JSON API for managing objects
+- [SQLite3](https://sqlite.org) used as Dataset's storage engine
+- Shibboleth for campus single sign on

 # Roles for the services